michielgerritsen/mage-os-led-lamp/README.md

 **Step 4 - Connect and place the LED strip**

 Place the LED strip on to the base.
 Put as much cable as possible below the reflector for the best result.
-You can cut of the excessive LEDs
+You can cut off the excessive LEDs.

 <table>
 <tr>